 Copyright Policies for Open Access

-The Academy of Business & Retail Management Research is fully committed to transparency in regards to the issue of copyright and copyright ownership.
+Centre for Business & Economic Research (CBER) is fully committed to transparency in regards to the issue of copyright and copyright ownership.
 Authors who submit papers to the Journal of Business and Retail Management Research (JBRMR) retain ownership of their original material.
 Although as part of the open access process authors permit other individuals, organisations and institutions to access the said material.
 Whilst other parties may well access materials if they quote from them they are expected to fully credit the author/authors.
 It is important to remember that the rights of authors are granted and apply only to articles for which you are named as the author or co-author.
 The author's rights include the following:

 - The right to make copies of the article for your own personal use (including in the course of academic teaching and other scholarly endeavours)